giordano/Cuba.jl/README.md

 source code and build the Cuba shared object.
 In order to accomplish this task a C compiler is needed.
 Instead, on Windows a prebuilt version of the library is downloaded.

-You may need to update your package list with `Pkg.update()` in order to get the latest version of `Cuba.jl`.

 Usage
 -----